Webcams let you monitor your printers remotely, either on your local network or when you're on the go using Quinly Tunnel.

 Keep the area around your printer clean (no loose strings of filament, discarded skirts, etc.)

-Your printer should be well lit for SpaghettiVision to work reliably.
+Your printer should be well lit for QuinlyVision to work reliably.

 You may want to invest in LED strips to go across the top beam of your printer's frame for even and consistent lighting, but even pointing a desk lamp at your printer should be sufficient.

-SpaghettiVision can work with infrared camera, but the results won't be as good as with a well-lit setup.
+QuinlyVision can work with infrared cameras, but the results won't be as good as with a well-lit setup.
 If you're printing overnight, an overnight lighting setup is ideal.
-To improve performance with night vision, increase the sensitivity of SpaghettiVision.
+To improve performance with night vision, increase the sensitivity of QuinlyVision.